DataDog/datadog-operator/docs/custom_check.md

-# Custom Check
+# Custom Checks with Datadog Operator

-To configure one of Datadog's 400+ integrations, leverage the [Agent Autodiscovery feature][1].
-But if you want to run a custom check, the `DatadogAgent` resource can be configured to provide custom checks (`checks.d`) and their configuration files (`conf.d`) at initialization time.
+This page discusses [custom checks][4].
+To configure a [Datadog Integration][3], use the [Agent Autodiscovery feature][1].

+The `DatadogAgent` resource can be configured to provide custom checks (`checks.d`) and their configuration files (`conf.d`) at initialization time.
 A `ConfigMap` resource needs to be configured for each of these settings before the `DatadogAgent` resource using them is created.

-Below is an example of configuring these `ConfigMaps` for a single check `hello` that submits the `hello.world` metrics to Datadog.
-See the [Introduction to Integrations][2] to learn what is a check in the Datadog ecosystem.
+Below is an example of configuring these `ConfigMaps` for a single check `hello` that submits a `hello.world` metric to Datadog.
+See [Introduction to Integrations][2] to learn about checks in the Datadog ecosystem.

 ## Create the check files

-A check needs a configuration file `hello.yaml` and a script file `hello.py`:
+This check needs a configuration file `hello.yaml` and a script file `hello.py`:

-1. Create the **`hello.yaml`** with the following content:
+1. Create **`hello.yaml`** with the following content:

    ```yaml
    init_config: